-Students who complete a bachelor's degree outside of the U.S. in a predominantly non-English curriculum are required to submit a TOEFL/IELTS.
+1. Students who complete a bachelor's degree outside of the U.S. in a predominantly non-English curriculum are required to submit English language proficiency test scores as outlined above.
 Additional testing required by any specific graduate program must be taken to meet admission standards.